muradbu/muradbu/README.md

 ## Hey! 👋

 My name's Murad, a full-stack developer primarily working with TypeScript.
-I'm a freelancer at my own company [Codepture](https://github.com/codepture).
+I'm a contractor at my own company [Codepture](https://github.com/codepture).
 I have been programming for ~10 years now.

 ## Professional Experience